ExoBen/blind-eye/README.md

 * To Do:
   * Static / 40 mini blobs travelling?

-Glitches - 200ms:
+Bugs - <300ms:
 * Done:
   * B&W Masks
   * B&W Video
   * Grey Masks x2
+  * Invert
 * To Do:
-  * Invert
+  * Background static and foreground invisible lines person or either front or back is static.
   * Very short sound when triggered - random picked from set

-Features - 3000ms:
+Features - 2000ms:
 * Done:
   * BlackAndWhiteStatic
   * Depth
   * Grey Static
   * Show the Past
-  * Bitmap Fuzz?!?
 * To Do:
   * Screen bleeding
   * Outline
-  * Background static and foreground invisible lines person or either front or back is static.
   * Sounds?

 Base: